fluxcd/helm-controller/docs/spec/v2/helmreleases.md

 The revision is used by the controller to determine if it should reset the [failure counters](#failure-counters) due to a change in the chart version.

+### Last Attempted Revision Digest

+The helm-controller reports the OCI artifact digest of the Helm chart it last attempted to perform a Helm install or upgrade with in the `.status.lastAttemptedRevisionDigest` field.

+This field is present in status only when `.spec.chartRef.type` is set to `OCIRepository`.

 ### Last Attempted Release Action